tmunzer/mesa/README.md

 The script will automatically create a folder in the permanent folder you configured.
 This folder will be used to store permanent data from the application.
 The script will also generate a `config.py` file containing configuration example and help.

 You will have to configure the file before starting the application.
+### MESA Configuration
+Before starting the MESA application, you will have to configure it.
+To do so, edit the file `config.py` located in the folder permananent_folder/mesa created by the deployment script.

+The file `config.py`already contains the configuration structure with example values.
+### Start/Stop the MESA Application
+This can be done through the deployment script, or directly by using Docker commands.
+If you do it manually, you will have to start/stop both containers, `jwilder/nginx-proxy` and `tmunzer/mesa`.
 ### Docker Tips
 Depending on your system and your settings, you may have to add `sudo` in front of the following commands
 - `docker ps`: list all you docker containers currently running.
 This command will also show you the container id.